Sylvia Baber is a Brooklyn-based artist who works for public television when she's not daydreaming up new adventures for Pedro the Frog.

 Sylvia's goals for Pedro are to create "picture books for adults" starring Pedro, as he tackles lifestyle & fitness (Life by Pedro), mental health and resilience (Affirmations by Pedro and Pedro's Mental Health Toolkit), and stories featuring Pedro and his friends as they playact their way around Monaco and other expensive locales (Pedro and the Long Paw).

-The year was 1995: a tiny but swarthy sand-filled satin frog was impulse-purchased by Sylvia's best friend Emily at a local boutique.
-Christened Pedro, he became the official friendship mascot.
-Then, tragedy struck.
-An unsanctioned night out in the rain left Pedro waterlogged, and someone* decided a cycle in the dryer would sort him out.
-It did not, in fact, sort Pedro out, but cost him one of his bead eyes, and a lot of the sand out of one leg.
+Now missing one of his bead eyes, and a lot of the sand out of one leg, Pedro was seemingly a lost cause.
 The ever-creative Emily bound his leg up in brown thread, and gave him fancy new eyepatch.
-Pedro was not a whole frog anymore, but he was suddenly far more charismatic and interesting, and the girls were strangely drawn to his new energy.
-Thus, Pedro the Pirate Frog was born.
-The Adventures of Pedro the Pirate Frog (illustrations by Sylvia) soon became a staple of sophomore Calculus class.**
+Overnight, Pedro suddenly became far more charismatic and interesting, and The Adventures of Pedro the Pirate Frog (illustrations by Sylvia) soon became a staple of sophomore Calculus class.*

 *In high school, Sylvia was "not the strongest student."